poshan0126/100algorithms/addTwoDigits/README.md

 **Example**

-For n = 29, the output should be addTwoDigits(n) = 11.
+For n = 29, the output should be like this: addTwoDigits(n) = 11.

 **Hint**